 - Designing the process to address the type and sources of conflict: one of the initial steps in a conflict management process is analysing the conflict followed by engaging stakeholders, assessing options, using one of the techniques mentioned above (preferably ADR), designing and monitoring agreement (Engel and Korf, 2005).

 Figure 2.
-Three perspectives in a conflict.
-Source: GWP and Cap-Net (2021)
+Three perspectives in a conflict (Adapted from GWP and Cap-Net, 2021)

 For the conflict analysis to be implemented, the conflict should be examined to uncover the root cause of conflict behaviour.
 This information can facilitate designing a resolution strategy instead of using solely trial-and-error approach (Cap-Net, 2014).
 Five sources of conflict may be identified (Figure 3):

 - Data or information conflict: lack of information and misinformation are catalyst of the conflict as well as relevance and interpretation of data (Tool B4.01).

 - Relationship conflict: results from emotions, stereotypes, and miscommunication.

 - Value conflict: ideological differences and differing standards on evaluation of ideas may generate the conflict.